 Clearly, strong equivalence implies uniform equivalence, which in turn implies ordinary equivalence.
-However, it is a straightforward matter to verify that the implications in the other direction fail and therefore all three notions are distinct.
+However, it is a straightforward matter to verify that the implications in the other direction fail and therefore each notion is distinct.
 This already holds for the special case of logic programs, as shown by the following example.